ntmbayfield/g88-lecture-docs/Browser and the DOM/HTTP/HTTP.md

 > "... a communication protocol is a system of rules that allow two or more entities of a communications system to transmit information via any kind of variation of a physical quantity."[^2]

-[^2]:Communications protocol.
+[^2]: Communications protocol.
 (2016).
 En.wikipedia.org.
 Retrieved 24 October 2016, from https://en.wikipedia.org/wiki/Communications_protocol

 ^ HTTP is quite flexible and is also used to transmit non-hypertext data as well.